 History Of Irises

-Possibly, the use of the iris as a symbol traces back to ancient India and Egypt, where it stood as a symbol of life.
-Hathor, the ancient Egyptian goddess of heaven, joy, music and love, was the mother of Horus, the god of light and heaven.
-Horus often was identified with the lotus, symbol of the essence of life, and sometimes was said to have been born of the lotus.
+The practice of using the iris in the form of a symbol or emblem may possibly traced back to prehistoric India and Egypt, where the flower actually symbolized life.
+According to mythology, the ancient Egyptian goddess of joy, love, music and heaven, Hathor was the mother of Horus, who himself was the god of heaven and light.
+Usually, Horus is associated with the lotus, which symbolizes the quintessence of life.
+At times, it is also said that Horus was born out of the lotus.

 Eventually, this kind of representation also extended to the lily as well as the iris.
 In fact, iris and lily were considered to be symbols of thunder - one of Horus’ destructive powers.
 As it was believed that the weapon of thunder was employed by the Egyptians, later these flowers were considered to manifest protection of life.
 Therefore, the iris came to be known as an emblem of the quintessence as well as regeneration of life.
 In ancient times, the Egyptians were of the belief that the three petals of these flowers represented wisdom, faith and valour.
 As the iris was considered to be a symbol of authority, people used the flower to adorn the pharaohs’ funeral temples.
 The ancient Egyptians were of the view that doing so will help to conserve the powers of their pharaohs in their next life.